 So you want to start coming first instead of last in club racing?

 Well, you have come to the right place!
 In this article, you will learn how through just 4 simple tips, you can improve your ranking in sailing to get third, second, or even first place.
 These tips are used so little by amateur racers that they always end up last and wondering why the same top few keep coming in the top positions for racing.
 The secrets of racing are revealed.
 Follow them and become a club sailing dinghy champion!
-These 4 tips outline an entire race strategy that the pros use to come so high up in the rankings.
-In the next ten minutes, prepare to delve into a world in which winning had become standard!
+These four tips outline an entire race strategy that the pros use to come so high up in the rankings.
+In the next ten minutes, prepare to delve into a world where winning has become standard!

 Tip Number One: The Start

 Welcome to the racecourse, sailor!
 The start is the most important part of any race, and many novice sailors do not understand the significance of the start about the rest of the race, and this is where they go wrong.
-The start is the single most important part of the race for most sailors as if they are only moderately skilled; a bad start will break them.
-Only very skilled and experienced sailors can claw back to the top from a bad start, and if you are reading this article, I am assuming you are not extremely skilled or experienced sailors.
-I am expecting you to be quite good, but always coming between last and middle place.
+The start is the most important part of the race for most sailors, as if they are only moderately skilled, a bad start will break them.
+Only professional and experienced sailors can claw back to the top from a bad start.
+If you are reading this article, I assume you are not an extremely skilled or experienced seaman.
+I expect you to be quite good, but you are always between last and middle place.
 You want to get up there with the pros and start to get some wins under your belt.
-Well, look no further; the start is the most important part of the race.
+Look no further; the start is the most important part of the race.

 Here is a list of strategies that you should use on the line